Gadiel-pasaribu/EDA-PahlawanIndonesia/README.md

 # EDA-PahlawanIndonesia
 # Exploratory Data Analysis on Indonesian National Hero
-This is my EDA on Indonesian National Hero, check it on my personal blog (link)
+This is my EDA on Indonesian National Hero, check it on my personal blog (https://gadielpasaribu.wixsite.com/gadielps/post/pahlawan-indonesia-exploratory-data-analysis)